riaz981/react-profileList/README.md

 This React gets information from https://randomuser.me/ api in json format.
-Creates a list, hovering over those profiles you can get more information about that person.
-You can also search for a used in the list to check his details.
+The application creates a list, hovering over those profiles you can get more information about that person.
+You can also search for a user in the list to check his details.